 SUPSI University of Applied Sciences and Arts of Southern Switzerland

-Consuelo Keller grew up in Lugano and in 2004 gained a MA degree in Classical Archaeology, Ancient History and Near Eastern Archaeology from the University of Basel.
-While studying she was an assistant at her department, participated to archaeological excavations in Switzerland, Italy and Jordan, and collaborated with different museums and cultural institutions.
+Consuelo Keller grew up in Lugano and in 2004 gained her MA degree in Classical Archaeology, Ancient History and Near Eastern Archaeology from the University of Basel.
+As a student she worked as departmental assistant, participated in archaeological excavations in Switzerland, Italy, and Jordan, and collaborated with various museums and cultural institutions.
 After graduating she worked for ProSpect GmbH, a company specialized in services and communication in the cultural field.
-From 2008 to 2011 she was a scientific collaborator at the University of Basel in a project funded by the Swiss National Science Foundation (SNSF).
+From 2008 to 2011 she was a scientific collaborator at the University of Basel on a project funded by the Swiss National Science Foundation (SNSF).

-To deepen her strong interests in design related disciplines, along with her professional practice in 2007–2008 she gained the postgraduate Master of Advanced Studies in Digital Design and Management of the University of Applied Sciences and Arts of Lucern.
-There she acquired competencies in the fields of graphic and product design, with focus on the digital instruments for planning and production and in the design management sector.
-This study contributed to arouse many interests as – among others – the open source movement, digital fabrication and mass customisation, interactive tools for museums and cultural sites and the human-machine interaction in general.
-She decided to study interaction design because she is convinced that in this interdisciplinary filed she can merge her broad cultural, design and technological interests and apply her disparate theoretical, methodological and technical competencies.
+To deepen her strong interest in design-related disciplines, along with a professional internship in 2007–2008 she earned her postgraduate Master of Advanced Studies in Digital Design and Management from the University of Applied Sciences and Arts in Lucerne.
+She specialized in the fields of graphic and product design, with a focus on digital instruments for planning, production, and design management.
+This sparked her ongoing interest in the open source movement, digital fabrication and mass customization, interactive tools for museums and cultural sites, and human–machine interactions in general.
+She considers interaction design the ideal interdisciplinary field for combining her broad cultural, design, and technological interests and applying her disparate theoretical, methodological, and technical skills.

 Matteo Loglio